310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Kanata %}
-Then let's bathe in the water~♪ It will relieve you and make you feel refreshed~
+then let's bathe in the water~♪ it will relieve you and make you feel refreshed~
 {% endbubble %}

 {% bubble Tetora %}